ClickCease Build Safe Nests for Endangered Birds - Arborist Now

 Understanding Cavity Nesters: Why Are They Important?

 Among the vast variety of bird species, cavity nesters hold a special place in the avian world.
-Species like the eastern bluebirds, white-breasted nuthatches, and many others have historically depended on tree hollows, abandoned woodpecker nests, and other natural cavities for nesting.
+Many types of birds have historically depended on tree hollows, abandoned woodpecker nests, and other natural cavities for nesting.
 These locations offer safety from predators and protection from harsh weather conditions.

 However, as urban sprawl continues and natural landscapes disappear, these natural nesting spots are becoming scarcer.
 The decreasing number of appropriate nesting sites leaves many birds vulnerable to predators, harsh weather, and breeding challenges.
 But, with our intervention, we can change this narrative.